EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 8. Pilot and refine

-• Use 2024 and early 2025 to pilot your processes on selected supply chains.
+• Use 2025 to pilot your processes on selected supply chains.

 • Test collection of geolocation data, risk assessments, and due diligence statement submissions.